Malthegudum/raytracing/README.md

 # Raytracing
 This is a simple 3d-rendering python program using raytracing.
 The program renders 5 random spheres with different positions, sizes, colors and reflectivity along with a checkered floor and a sky.
+It was made in the fall of 2021

 Example: